Struggling to find a lightweight backpack roomy enough to take on long weekend trips but also strong enough to pack heavy gear on overnighters?

 - Accessibility is limited while on the trail

 It’s true that a lot of backpacks in this size category have a removable top lid, which is a useful feature for backpackers who want to “shrink” their bag for day trips or backpackers who want to lessen their load when doing day hikes from their main campsite.

 Not being able to do this is more of an annoyance for some people while others don’t seem to mind since the bag does only weigh around 3lbs anyways.

 Another downside for some backpackers is the lack of accessibility while on the trail.
 Aside from the hip belt pocket, you will need to take off the backpack to reach other pockets or grab something from inside the bag.

 Larger backpacks tend to not have a ton of access while being worn so, similarly to the lack of top lid removal, unless it’s truly important to you, you’ll be fine without it.

 Final Take – How Does it Measure Up?

-The Gregory Mountain Products Z 55 Backpack, Storm Black, Medium is really an underappreciated backpack.
-While other brands like Osprey, High Sierra and The North Face reign in popularity, this backpack really shines in practicality, comfort and overall superior design.
+The Gregory Z55 is really an underappreciated backpack.
+While other brands like Osprey, High Sierra, and The North Face reign in popularity, this backpack really shines in practicality, comfort, and overall superior design.
 It’s no surprise that many users of the Z55 rave about how much better this backpack is and how they wish they had made the purchase much sooner.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.